Quick answer

 Quick read

 Dance invoices combine multiple purchase categories that look like one charge.
-Before paying: separate the costume base cost from required accessories (shoes, tights, hair piece, alterations), check whether the studio has a resale option, and get the complete requirement sheet before buying anything beyond the costume itself.
+Before paying: separate the costume base cost from required accessories (shoes, tights, hair piece, alterations), check whether the studio has a resale option (used competition costumes are often 50 to 70 percent off new), and get the complete requirement sheet before buying anything beyond the costume itself.

 What to do

-2. Check for a studio resale option before ordering anything new.
+3. Check for a studio resale option before ordering anything new.
 Competition costumes are typically worn once or twice and are often in excellent condition.
 Studio parent groups and buy/sell/trade lists can cut costume cost by 50-70% versus new.
 Ask your director or team parent coordinator before the ordering window closes.
+The buying and selling used comp costumes playbook covers where to look (studio swap pages, regional Facebook groups, comp-specific used-costume sites), what to verify before sending money, and how to time the listing so a same-style next-size pair finds you before the new order goes in.

-3. Get the complete accessory requirement sheet before buying accessories.
+4. Get the complete accessory requirement sheet before buying accessories.
 The invoice names the costume but usually doesn't include required shoe color and heel height, specific tights shade name, hair piece, or rhinestone touch-up supplies.
 Buy the costume, then wait for the requirement sheet before spending anything else.
+The shade-name trap is the most expensive of those, because 'studio tan' and 'caramel' do not map to the same package across Capezio, Bloch, and Body Wrappers, so what tights does my child need for recital gives the shade-to-actual-color conversion table before you order three pairs in the wrong color and watch a $9 line item turn into a $27 one.

 Common mistakes